huangziwei/nk/README.md

 **Resume after interruption** – nk caches every chunk under `.nk-tts-cache/<chapter-hash>/`.
 If you stop midway, rerun the same command (omit `--overwrite`) and synthesis resumes from the last unfinished chunk or merge.
 Delete MP3s (or use `--overwrite`) to regenerate everything.
 - **Skip ahead** – add `--start-index N` to begin at chapter `N` without touching earlier files (helpful when you only need to regenerate later chapters).

+### Remember per-book voice settings

+- `nk tts` remembers the last `--speaker/--speed/--pitch/--intonation` overrides you use for a book by storing them in that book’s `.nk-book.json`.
+- Future runs without those flags automatically reuse the saved values (falling back to speaker `2` and engine defaults otherwise).
+- When you rely on VoiceVox defaults, nk captures the actual numeric values and stores them in `tts_defaults` so future runs show the precise baseline you used.
+- Re-run `nk tts` with new options or edit `.nk-book.json` to change or clear the remembered values.

 ---

 ## 4.1 Build an M4B (optional)